offchan42/machine-learning-curriculum/README.md

 * https://github.com/dmlc/xgboost eXtreme Gradient Boosting, not actually AutoML but it is quite popular among Kaggle competitors
 * https://github.com/microsoft/LightGBM lightweight alternative compared to xgboost
 * https://github.com/catboost/catboost A fast, scalable, high performance Gradient Boosting on Decision Trees library, used for ranking, classification, regression and other machine learning tasks for Python, R, Java, C++.
 Supports computation on CPU and GPU.
+* https://github.com/tensorflow/decision-forests TensorFlow Decision Forests (TF-DF) is a collection of state-of-the-art algorithms for the training, serving and interpretation of Decision Forest models.

 #### Time Series Forecasting